12 Idiomatic Expressions with animals in German

 Literally: to buy the cat in a bag

-Would you you ever buy a used car without really knowing any details about it – just because the seller seems so nice?
+Would you ever buy a used car without really knowing any details about it – just because the seller seems so nice?
 Hopefully not, because then you would “die Katze im Sack kaufen”!

 2. Schmetterlinge im Bauch haben

-Literally: to have butterflies in your stomach
+Literally: to have butterflies in your belly (not: stomach!).

 This is definitely the most romantic of all these sayings!